Text Link

 When to seek treatment for bulimia

-When asking when to seek treatment for bulimia, the answer is almost always as soon as possible.
+When asking when to seek treatment for bulimia nervosa or other eating disorders, the answer is almost always as soon as possible.
 The disorder can have detrimental long- and short-term effects on mental and physical health, which tend to get worse the longer it goes on.
-And people struggling with bulimia have, unfortunately, been found to have a higher risk of both suicidal ideation and suicide attempts.
-(1)
+And people struggling with BN have, unfortunately, been found to have a higher risk of both suicidal ideation and suicide attempts.8

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.